 Viaduct is aimed at commuters and others who use smart phones.
-Its editions are about 30 mins long, though ones that include interviews may be longer.
+Its editions are about 30 mins long, though ones that include interviews other features may be longer.

 All the editions of Viaduct, including the latest, can be heard by clicking on the following link http://viaduct.buzzsprout.com/

 The best way of listening to Viaduct on your smartphone or other mobile device is to upload an appropriate App from the web.
 Search for Viaduct using Google etc. and work from there to an appropriate app store for your smart phone.
 Viaduct is hosted by Apple Podcast as well as Buzzsprout.

 My first introduction to historical fiction was via the Classics, especially Charles Dickens in my first year of high school.
 I appreciate that those authors were writing about their current time period rather than modern historical fiction authors relying on research to capture life in previous centuries, but Dickens opened up a whole new world to me.
 Learning about the industrial revolution in history then reading Dickens accounts of the same societal changes through his characters fuelled my enthusiasm to learn about our heritage.
 Picking up Paul C.W.
 Beatty’s Circles of Deceit allowed me to experience that enthusiasm all over again.

 I’m always a little nervous when I read a book that’s not the first in its series in case I don’t engage with the characters, or I don’t understand what’s happened previously.
 I needn’t have worried in this case, as the story can definitely be read as a standalone.
 I connected with Josiah Ainscough within the first few pages as his bravery and modesty shone through.
 Ainscough’s strong moral compass causes him to struggle with the path he has to follow in order to prevent further violence and keep those he cares for safe.